chenxingqiang/secret-learn/doc/datasets/toy_dataset.rst

 .. currentmodule:: xlearn.datasets

-jax-sklearn comes with a few small standard datasets that do not require to download any file from some external website.
+secret-learn comes with a few small standard datasets that do not require to download any file from some external website.

 They can be loaded using the following functions: